-Figure 4.2: Comparison of the diagonal elements (i.e. "direct" terms) of the measured FRF matrix and the dynamics identified from the Simscape model.
+Figure 4.2: Comparison of the diagonal elements (i.e. "direct" terms) of the measured FRF matrix and the identified dynamics from the Simscape model.
 Both for the dynamics from u to d_e (a) and from u to V_s (b)

-4.2 Modeling dynamical coupling
+4.2 Modelling dynamical coupling

-Another desired feature of the model is that it effectively represents coupling in the system, as this is often the limiting factor for the control of MIMO systems.
-Instead of comparing the full 36 elements of the 6×6 FFR matrix from u to \mathbf{d}e , only the first "column" is compared (Figure 4.3), which corresponds to the transfer function from the command u_1 to the six measured encoder displacements d{e1} to d{e6} .
-It can be seen that the coupling in the model matches the measurements well up to the first un-modeled flexible mode at 237Hz.
-Similar results are observed for all other coupling terms and for the transfer function from u to \mathbf{V}s .
+Another wanted feature of the model is that it well represents the coupling in the system as this is often the limiting factor for the control of MIMO systems.
+Instead of comparing the full 36 elements of the 6×6 FFR matrix from u to d_e, only the first "column" is compared (Figure 4.3), which corresponds to the transfer function from the command u_1 to the six measured encoder displacements d{e1} to d{e6} .
+It can be seen that the coupling in the model is well matching the measurements up to the first un-modelled flexible mode at 237Hz.
+Similar results are observed for all the other coupling terms, as well as for the transfer function from u to V_s.

-The APA300ML was then modeled with a super-element extracted from a FE-software.
+The APA300ML are then modelled with a super-element extracted from a FE-software.
 The obtained transfer functions from u_1 to the six measured encoder displacements d{e1} to d{e6} are compared with the measured FRF in Figure 4.4.
-While the damping of the suspension modes for the super-element is underestimated (which could be solved by properly tuning the proportional damping coefficients), the flexible modes of the struts at 237Hz and 349Hz are well modeled.
+While the damping of the suspension modes for the super-element is underestimated (which could be solved by properly tuning the proportional damping coefficients), the flexible modes of the struts at 237Hz and 349Hz are well modelled.
 Even the mode 395Hz can be observed in the model.
-Therefore, if the modes of the struts are to be modeled, the super-element of the APA300ML can be used at the cost of obtaining a much higher order model.
+Therefore, if the modes of the struts are to be modelled, the super-element of the APA300ML may be used, at the cost of obtaining a much higher order model.

-4.3 Modeling the effect of payload mass
+4.3 Modelling the effect of payload mass

-Another important characteristic of the model is that it should represents the dynamics of the system well for all considered payloads.
+Another important characteristics of the model is that it should well represents the dynamics of the system for all considered payloads.
 The model dynamics is therefore compared with the measured dynamics for 4 payloads (no payload, 13kg, 26kg and 39kg) in Figure 4.5.
-The observed shift of the suspension modes to lower frequencies with increased payload mass is well represented by the Simscape model.
-The complex conjugate zeros also well match the experiments both for the encoder outputs (Figure 4.5a) and the force sensor outputs (Figure 4.5b).
+The observed shift to lower frequency of the suspension modes with an increased payload mass is well represented by the Simscape model.
+The complex conjugate zeros are also well matching with the experiments both for the encoder outputs (Figure 4.5a) and the force sensor outputs (Figure 4.5b).

-Figure 4.3: Comparison of the measured (in blue) and modeled (in red) frequency transfer functions from the first control signal u_1 to the six encoders d{e1} to d{e6}
+Figure 4.3: Comparison of the measured (in blue) and modelled (in red) frequency transfer functions from the first control signal u_1 to the six encoders d{e1} to d{e6}

-Figure 4.4: Comparison of the measured (in blue) and modeled (in red) frequency transfer functions from the first control signal u_1 to the six encoders d{e1} to d{e6}
+Figure 4.4: Comparison of the measured (in blue) and modelled (in red) frequency transfer functions from the first control signal u_1 to the six encoders d{e1} to d{e6}

-Note that the model displays smaller damping than that observed experimentally for high values of the payload mass.
+Note that the model displays smaller damping that what is observed experimentally for high values of the payload mass.
 One option could be to tune the damping as a function of the mass (similar to what is done with the Rayleigh damping).
-However, as decentralized IFF will be applied, the damping is actively brought, and the open-loop damping value should have very little impact on the obtained plant dynamics.
+However, as decentralized IFF will be applied, the damping will be brought actively, and the open-loop damping value should have very little impact on the obtained plant.

-Figure 4.5: Comparison of the diagonal elements (i.e. "direct" terms) of the measured FRF matrix and the dynamics identified from the Simscape model.
+Figure 4.5: Comparison of the diagonal elements (i.e. "direct" terms) of the measured FRF matrix and the identified dynamics from the Simscape model.
 Both for the dynamics from u to d_e (a) and from u to V_s (b)